cozy/cozy-stack/doc/architecture.md

 The architecture of Cozy is composed of:

-- A reverse proxy.
+- A reverse proxy
-- The cozy stack.
+- The cozy stack
-- A CouchDB instance to persist the JSON documents.
+- A CouchDB instance to persist the JSON documents
 - A space for storing files.

 All of this can run on a personal server, self-hosted at home, like a